zx80/cachetools-utils/docs/EXPLANATIONS.md

 cache operations and are not very easy to manage at the application level, so devops should want to avoid this path if possible, possibly by relying on a time-based cache expiration aka TTL (time-to-live).
+Note that the extended [`cached`](autoapi/CacheToolsUtils/index.html#CacheToolsUtils.cached) decorator provided with this module includes a the convenient `cached_del` method to help implement cache invalidation at the application level.

 ## Throughput